daothienphu/mep_instant/README.md

 - [Debug with google chrome devtools](https://docs.cocos.com/creator/manual/en/publish/debug-jsb.html)
   - NOTE: only works on google Chrome devtools.
   - NOTE: In case of JS exception, devtools will failed to connect as well.

-## Multi-bundle
-  Please refer to this [file](./resources/MEPCONNECT_MULTIBUNDLE.pdf) on how to configurate Multi-bundle

 ## Samples
 ### Read and filter note